“Therefore encourage one another and build each other up,” 1 Thessalonians 5:11 NIV)

 #9.
 Encourage your fellow bloggers by liking and commenting on their posts.
-I have developed blogger friends over the last three years that I sincerely care about and pray for.
+I have developed blogger friends over the last five years that I sincerely care about and pray for.
 Nothing is more encouraging to a blogger than reading in their comments these words: “I needed that!” or “Excellent post!”

 #10.
 Last, but not least, PRAY FOR YOUR READERS!

 Verses of Encouragement

 Philippians 1:6 “…being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.”